codelittinc/engineering-hiring/README.md

 #### Choosing the exercise

 Based on the stack of the position you are interviewing for, choose an exercise based on this list and send it to the candidate.
-If an exercise for the stack in case is not there, please create one and ask your teammates to review it before sending.
+If an exercise for the stack is not there, please create one and ask your teammates to review it before sending.

 **TODO: add the exercises list**